Dhiraj4-alt/vsd_RISC_V_week1/README.md

 read_verilog good_mux.v

 ```

 3. Run synthesis (specify top module):
 ```
 synth -top good_mux

 ```
+it shows the elemsths like wires flipflops registers gates etc...

 4. Map synthesized design to library:
 if its a flip flop file
 ```